Darkelf2024/Darkelf-Browser/README.md

 ## Variations/Types
 - Darkelf Extreme Privacy - Released
 - Darkelf OSINT Version - Released
-- Darkelf Privacy Version - Is Now New Extreme Edition with Light Mode
 - Each Browser/Type - Can be modified within the python code
 - Pick a style